asyml/forte/examples/Cliner/README.md

 Then the new datapack is serilized in `output/new_datapack_cliner.json`.

-### Reference
+### Acknowledgement

-More details about the clinical ner model can be found in the `CliNER/README .md`.
+This example is built on the [text-machine-lab/CliNER](https://github.com/text-machine-lab/CliNER) repo.
+More details about the clinical ner model can be found in the `CliNER/README.md`.